armanmoztar/armanmoztar/README.md

 ## Hi there 👋
 My name is Arman.
-I'm a sixth-year student at the University of British Columbia.
+I'm a student at the University of British Columbia.
 My interests lie in computer science, data science and cloud development.
 Here's a little bit about me:

 - GitHub Campus Expert for the Vancouver Campus at UBC